Long Live the Confederation!

 USS Midway, named for the famous 1942 battle, was laid down on October 27, 1943.
 Her hull is based on the design that would have become the Montana class battleships, although they were cancelled in favor of building more Essex class carriers following the battles of 1942.
 When she was commissioned, eight days after Japan's surrender, on September 10, 1945 she became the first US Navy warship that was too large to use the Panama Canal.

 The Midway began her shakedown cruise in the Caribbean before she joined the Atlantic Fleet as the flagship of Carrier Division 1.
-It was during this period of her career, September 1947, that the Midway took part in Operation Sandy.
-During the operation she launched a captured German V-2 rocket (launched by Werhner von Braun himself).
+It was during this period of her career, September 1947 that the Midway took part in Operation Sandy.
+During the operation she launched a captured German V-2 rocket (launched by Wehner von Braun himself).
 This was the first launch of a V-2 from a moving launch platform.
 For the next seven years the Midway operated with the Atlantic Fleet before transferring to the 7th Fleet in the Western Pacific in 1954.
 A year later she entered dry dock for her first modernization.
 She received new catapults, elevators and most importantly an angled flight deck for simultaneous launch and recovery operations.
-She rejoined the 7th Fleet in 1957 and would remain in the Pacific for the rest of her career.
+She was rejoined the 7th Fleet in 1957.
+She would remain in the Pacific for the rest of her career.

 She was sent back to the Far East where she stayed on station until 1973.
 On January 12, 1973 LT V. T. Kovaleski and LT J. A. Wise, flying an F-4B Phantom II shot down a MiG-17.
 This was the last air-to-air kill in the Vietnam conflict.
 Quite a book end!
 For services rendered in Vietnam, the USS Midway received a Presidential Unit Citation.
 However, the Midway's, perhaps, most famous operation in Vietnam came in April 1975 when Major Buang, along with his wife and five children, flying a Cesena 0-1 Bird Dog observation plane flew from a base in South Vietnam into the Gulf of Tonkin hoping to find a carrier to land on.
 In an amazing bit of flying, Major Buang landed on the Midway lacking the proper equipment to do so.
 One officer said Buang came in a perfect glide scope and had he had an arresting hook would have grabbed the third wire (the preferred one) without question.